 Claude Branger is a tall, soft-spoken gentleman with silver hair.
 He dresses neatly and modestly, and there is about him, as there is about his wines, a clear sense of refinement.
 His grandfather developed the wine domain of Haute Févrie during the First World War.
-Today his wife Thérèse manages the home office in Maison-sur-Sèvre (as well as an eye-popping vegetable garden), while his son Sébastien works beside him.
-They farm 65 acres in two parishes in the heart of the Muscadet Sèvre et Maine appellation.
+Today his wife Thérèse continues to manage the home office in Maison-sur-Sèvre (as well as an eye-popping vegetable garden), while his son Sébastien is taking the lead on the affairs of the domain.
+They farm close to 70 acres in two parishes in the heart of the Muscadet Sèvre et Maine appellation.

 Among the small cadre of committed growers—and it remains a small cadre—the father and son team of Claude and Sébastien rank among the top.
 Claude was an early member of Terra Vitis, an organization that sets guidelines for sustainable farming and monitors its members’ practices to ensure compliance.
 Subsequently, Sébastien embarked the domain on the road to full-fledged organic farming.
 The first parcels received certification in 2016 and by vintage 2019 all of the domain’s parcels will be fully certified.

 Dutch traders introduced the Melon grape to the region from Burgundy in the 1600s.
 They wanted grapes for distilling, and the city of Nantes was within ready reach of their boats.
 An extreme winter in 1709 wiped out the red varieties then locally grown and thereafter Melon came to rule the roost.
 Today, there are four appellations in the region: the base appellation of Muscadet followed by the three sub-appellations.
 The Muscadet Sèvre et Maine appellation is the most varied and by far the largest (this AC produces more wine than any other in the Loire Valley).
 A generation ago, most of its wine was forgettable except that from a few dedicated growers such as Claude Branger.
 Nowadays, a revolution in quality is taking place.
 There are wines of revelation made here, wines that are soft yet shockingly vigorous, imbued with scents of bread, lemon freshness, and sea salt minerality—a palette of aromas that in the better renditions follows through with flavor intensity and length.
 This is wine of the north Atlantic coast, the product of Brittany’s great shelf of granite.
 Melon de Bourgogne is a white cousin to Gamay, and like Gamay it can be easy, it can be delicious, and it can surprise.
-For those of you who like white wine that favors detailed verticality, good Muscadets are some of the best white wine values in the world.
+For those of you who like white wine that falls on the austere side of the spectrum–and I mean that in the best of senses–wine that favors detailed verticality in place of opulence, then good Muscadet is one of the best white wine values in the world.

 |L’éClipse Méthode Traditionnelle||Melon de Bourgogne||The grapes for this wine come from three adjacent plots of Melon in the Clos Joubert vineyard.
 These grow down slope near the Sèvre River in relatively heavy clay soils on gneiss.
 Clay translates into power and acidity for white grapes, a big plus for sparkling wine production.
 The plots were planted in 1964, 1968, and 1976, and 1985, and total an acre and a half.
 The wine is made entirely in house rather than at an élaborateur, and this artisan approach is carried through to the back label, which details the date of bottling and the subsequent date of disgorgement, thereby showing the length of time the wine spent on its lees in bottle.
 The name comes from when Claude and Sébastien witnessed a partial eclipse of the sun while harvesting in the Clos Joubert vineyard.|